case-quick-cg/case-quick-cg.github.io/index.md

 | 5/18 | TBD | TBD | TBD | TBD |

 ## Contact
-For any questions about our CG, you can email Carl and Ruth at `email1` and `email2`.
+For any questions about our CG, you can email Carl and Ruth at `cbcase@gmail.com` and `natalieruthmarks@gmail.com`.

-The mailing list for CG is `listemail` -- email one of us if you would like to be added.
+The mailing list for CG is `quickcase-cg@googlegroups.com` -- email one of us if you would like to be added.